nandlal-sah/week2-internship-withcss-portfolio/README.md

-# Week2 - CSS Portfolio Website
+#Week2 Personal Portfolio Website

-## Project Overview
+## About the Project

-This project is a personal portfolio website developed using HTML and CSS as part of the Week 2 Internship Task.
-The website showcases personal information, skills, education, and contact details with improved styling and responsive design.
+This is a responsive personal portfolio website created using HTML and CSS.
+The project was developed as part of the Week 2 CSS Internship Assignment.
+It showcases personal information, education, skills, and contact details in a clean and professional layout.

 ## Features

-* Professional portfolio layout
+* Responsive design using Media Queries
 * External CSS styling
-* Responsive design for mobile and desktop devices
 * Circular profile image
 * Hover effects on buttons and links
+* Styled sections and cards
+* Mobile-friendly layout
 * Clean and modern user interface
-* Organized content sections

 ## Technologies Used